pingcap/docs/sql-statements/sql-statement-backup.md

 Use `CHECKSUM_CONCURRENCY` to controll the concurrency of checksumming in one table (default 4)

 Use `CONCURRENCY` to specify the number of concurrent tasks BR can execute for backing up tables and indices.
-This parameter controls the thread pool size within BR, optimizing the performance and efficiency of backup operations.(default 4)
+This parameter controls the thread pool size within BR, optimizing the performance and efficiency of backup operations.

-One task represents one table range (or one index range) according to the backup schemas.
-If there is one table with one index.there will be two tasks to back up this table.
-This value should increase if you need to back up lots of tables or indices.
+One task represents one table range or one index range, according to the backup schemas.
+For one table with one index, two tasks are used to back up this table.
+The default value of `CONCURRENCY` is 4.
+If you need to back up lots of tables or indices, increase its value.

 {{< copyable "sql" >}}